Walk through history in historic Richmond

 ‘Embrace the View's - Historic Buildings and Stunning Landscapes

 What could possibly be better than a combination of both historic architecture and stunning landscapes?
 I would expect the answer to be nothing.
 In Richmond, it has it all, the Norman stone fortress - Richmond Castle, and its magnificent views from its towering keep.
-Kiplin Hall which stands in the beautiful countryside of the Vale of Mowbray, Mill gate House Gardens, overlooking the river swale and its surrounding landscape and many more historic buildings.
+Kiplin Hall & Gardens which stands in the beautiful countryside of the Vale of Mowbray, Mill gate House Gardens, overlooking the river swale and its surrounding landscape and many more historic buildings.

 ‘Explore the History of Richmond' - High Quality Museums and Britain's Oldest Working Theatre